 Please re-read my initial comments about boot size and lace tightness, as that will fix 98-99% of all people who have trouble skating.

-Boot Size Image Your next step is to determine whether the boot is too large or small.
-If you are still growing, or your weight changes (or your fluid content alters due to natural body cycles), you may find your feet change with time, so this may need to be redone periodically.
+Your next step is to determine whether the boot is too large or small.
+If you are still growing, or your weight changes (or your fluid content alters due to natural body cycles or pregnancy - adult ladies especially take notice), you may find your feet change with time, so this may need to be redone periodically.
 For speed skates, there are inner liners which can be changed or removed as a child grows, but I don't know of anything similar for figure skates, though Riedell has sold some boots that are adjustable in size.
 Re-heat molding boots can stretch them a little.
 Unfortunately, people who buy extra large boots to accomodate a child's growth are often disappointed - the extra size causes the boot to break down even more quickly than the child grows.
 In the mean-time, the child has trouble skating, and may get blisters.

 That said, I would personally prefer to start with boots that are fit a little loose to boots that are fit a little too tight, because stretching ("punching") leather tends to be temporary, often lasting as little as a few weeks, especially if you need to stretch the boot a lot, as you might in some spots if you have parts of your foot, like heel bones or toes, that stick far out relative to the initial shape of the boot.
 But that assumes you make modifications of the type we have indicated in these pages.
 Otherwise, loose boots will cause so many problems with control and blisters, that loose boots are a very bad idea.

 You need a boot that hugs your heel, has the bend in the foot bed where the ball of your foot is, with an amount of bend that is both comfortable and lets you feel in control of what your skate is doing.
 As much as possible, the boot should be snugly comfortable all over.
 The the overall length of the boot is almost completely irrelevant, because the front of the boot does not touch the ice.
 (NOTE: as mentioned later, most fitters size the blade by the length of the boot outsole.
 So an extra long boot leads to an extra long blade.
-That's just plain wrong.)
+I believe that's just plain wrong.
+Make it the same length as your foot, or slightly shorter.)
 A really, really long boot would be a problem in the sense you couldn't bring your feet close together (though it would still look like you could), but I think you would know if that was an issue.
 Those things you can easily check.

 The "Brannock Device" is the common device for measuring foot length and width.
 There are a variety of different such devices for different brands of skate boot.
 They are used to estimate stock sizes, but are insufficient to fully measure the 3D shape of the foot.